-This 6-week academic program allows high school students to study, explore career interests and earn college credit.
+Our 2, 3, 4, or 6 week academic summer programs allow high school teens the opportunity to study, explore career interests, and earn college credit.
 Read More!

-Students move into the residence hall on Sunday, June 30.
-Classes formally start on Monday, July 1.
-The last day of classes is Friday, August 9.
+Rising sophomores may enroll in 2-week programs provided they are 15 years old when the program begins.
+Students move into the residence hall on Saturday, June 30.
+Classes formally start on Monday, July 2.
+The last day of classes is Friday, August 10.

 Continue checking our website for the most updated Summer 2018 information!

 Explore a major, experience college life while still in high school, make friends from across the country and around the world.